 PatientPing was born out of the realization that patients get better care when their providers work together.
 What started as an idea at a kitchen table near Fenway Park has since evolved into a network of thousands of providers across the country coordinating care.
 Five years since starting, our 100+ team comes together everyday in our Boston headquarters with the singular goal of connecting providers to seamlessly coordinate patient care.
-Our values–impact, grit, curiosity, rigor, ownership, humility–unite us to persevere through the difficult and gratifying journey of improving healthcare for all.
+Our values–grit, rigor, ownership, authenticity and humility–unite us to persevere through the difficult and gratifying journey of improving healthcare for all.

 Position Description: Brian Manning is the Vice President & Head of Growth at PatientPing.
 Brian has been on the team since 2015 and is responsible for go-to market strategy, revenue, and community growth.
 Prior to joining us, Brian worked with Zocdoc, where he was responsible for expanding their enterprise business.
 His excitement for working in health tech startups, as well as his strategic ability to build and scale teams, has made him an invaluable asset to PatientPing.

 1. Tell us about your career and what you were doing before coming to PatientPing.

 I was lucky (and unlucky) to graduate from college right in the middle of the dot-com bubble.
 I caught the startup bug back then when I went to work for an e-commerce platform that was building an online presence for small businesses (long, long before Yelp and Foursquare).
 I’ve been addicted to the excitement, intensity and risk that comes with startups ever since.

 Since then I’ve done growth work (sales, marketing, customer success and business development) for tech startups in Boston, New York City and San Francisco.
 Most of my career has been focused on growing and scaling marketplace & network effect businesses.
 I’ve been specifically focused on healthcare technology for the last 6 years.